 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at HIGH.
+File closes at MODERATE.
 Book ahead three to four weeks for Fashion Week and September through December peaks.
 Skip the lower floors; the office building across the street eats the skyline view.